pakeke-constructor/ideas/emergence.md

 A few examples of this are:
 - Eden
-- Cube World
+- Trove
 - Eco

-I haven't been able to find any "automatic farm" designs for any of these games;
+I've hardly been able to find any "automatic farm" designs for any of these games;
 (Or at least, no designs that are out of scope of what the developer intended.)

-All existing designs for stuff lay within the developer's closed vision for gameplay, which is a sign of insufficient emergence.
+Pretty much all existing designs for stuff lay within the developer's closed vision for gameplay, which is a sign of insufficient emergence.

 -------------